mgbowen/windows-fido-bridge/README.md

 machine running Windows 10 via [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about).

+## Requirements

+At a minimum, you must have the following in order to use this package:

+* A local Linux distribution running inside WSL with OpenSSH 8.3 or newer installed.
+  * An earlier version of OpenSSH will not work because of an incompatibility with Microsoft's WebAuthn API.
+* A remote server running OpenSSH 8.2 or newer.
+  * The aforementioned API incompatibility with Microsoft's WebAuthn API does not affect the remote server, so it **does not** need OpenSSH 8.3.
+* A FIDO/U2F security key.

 ## Install

 This package has been tested with the following setup: